viswa2/argocd-demo-app/README.md

 4. check status `minikube status`

-5. brew install argocd --> It will download the argocd cli
+5. brew install argocd --> It will download the argocd cli and play around with it.

+Link for ArgoCd Commands Refrence: `https://argo-cd.readthedocs.io/en/stable/user-guide/commands/argocd/`

 ## Getting Started with Handson ##